utzmankazeem/notekeep/README.md

 ## Features

-this is a react nottebook platform, created with use in mind, for safe quick note keeping.
+this is a react notebook platform... created with user in mind, for safe quick note keeping.

-To learn see usage, check out the [React documentation] (https://utzmankazeem.github.io/notekeep).
+To learn see usage, check out the [the document] (https://utzmankazeem.github.io/notekeep).

 ### Code Splitting

+Slik design and display
-the application allows users to create and store note there are no wuick guides, as the app is strsigh up usage similar to a notepad. as users punches the input button, a title bar display creating a note and its title section simple and easy usage
+awesome buttons and hidden areas the application allows users to create and store note there are no quick guides, the app is straight up usage similar to a notepad. as users punches the input button, a title bar comes up slikly The display create a note and its title section simple and easy usage

 ### npm install